Mohammad-Javad Larijani: Views on capital punishment for narcotic offenses

 Larijani has praised Iranian Judiciary for capital punishment of narcotic offenses.
 He has stated that the world should learn from Iran on this matter.

 Views on Obama

-Larijani has stated on Barack Obama that "Since Obama came to office he spoke of dialogue with Iran, What has happened that this black "kaka" is talking about regime change in Iran".
-This statement was widely condemned by many Iranian politicians.
+Larijani has stated on Barack Obama that "Since Obama came to office he spoke of dialogue with Iran, What has happened that this black "nigger" is talking about regime change in Iran".
+This racist statement was widely condemned by many Iranian politicians.